Recruiting Coordinator Jobs in USA with Visa Sponsorship

 Do recruiting coordinators get approved for H-1B visas regularly?

-Recruiting coordinator H-1B petitions generally have good approval rates when properly documented.
+Recruiting coordinator H-1B visa petitions generally have good approval rates when properly documented.
 USCIS considers these roles specialty occupations when they require a bachelor's degree and involve complex recruiting functions beyond basic administrative tasks.
 The key is demonstrating that the position involves strategic recruiting, candidate evaluation, and specialized knowledge of employment practices rather than just scheduling interviews.

 Can I get sponsored as a recruiting coordinator without prior U.S. recruiting experience?